Aziz007becha/real-pasword-finder/README.md

 use for legal/educational purposes only

-any person who do an illegal purposes using the tool is responsible as himself
+any person who do an illegal purposes using the tool is responsible for himself

-don't change anything is the source code
+don't change anything on the source code

+if someone changes my name and the copyright he will be tracked..

                            ALL RIGHTS RESERVED !